-Two fossil laminated silt tremely minu ments replace brown algal(? remains are al thickness is al the compress silica.
-No apei brown grains brown lamina quence short occur sparing quence.
-A few these organic form thin lay light.
+Two fossil aminated silt tremely minu ments replace brown algal(? remains are al thickness is al the compress silica.
+No aper brown grains brown lamina quence short occur sparing quence.
+A few these organic form thin laylight.

-The small claystone and Canyon Forn the claystone sented; one is less common. preserved ow tion, but the schwagerinid from the Lan but is less th to have a feform may b poorly preser s of the Castile, and be arrangement and ons change in succesthis change by the efficient individual laminae gross changes that are units.
-This same type nge, producing gross occurs in the furassic w Mexico (Anderson probably is charactervaporite sequences.
+The small claystone and Canyon Forn the claystone sented; one is less common preserved ow tion, but the schwagerinid from the Lan but is less th to have a feform may b poorly preser appearance brown organ siltstone and (Fig. 2D).
+Limestone 1 laminated cla tion is very couplets.
+Ye few centime ber of the organically layers.
+The are not foun Some bas: of equidime of the cryst a of the Castile, and be arrangement and ons change in succesthis change by the efficient individual laminae tross changes that are mits.
+This same type nge, producing gross occurs in the Jurassic w Mexico (Anderson probably is charactervaporite sequences.